 (g) he ceases to hold any qualification required for his becoming or being a member.

+[Section 7 amended by No. 18 of 2009 s.
+49.]

 8. Meetings of the Board

 (1) The Board shall hold meetings at such times and places as are necessary to enable it to discharge its functions and duties under this Act and the Minister may at any time require the Chairman to convene a meeting of the Board.